Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Methods

-There is an ongoing debate about the dominant mechanism of CR scattering off mesoscale fluctuations, with theories including ``extrinsic'' (cascading) turbulence and ``self-excitation'' (by kinetic CR-driven instabilities) scenarios (see \citep{Kempski_2022MNRAS.514..657K} and \citep{Hopkins_2022MNRAS.517.5413H} for recent overviews).
-Here, we focus on the extrinsic scenario, with the self-excitation discussed in Section~\ref{sec3}.
+There is an ongoing debate about the dominant mechanism of CR scattering off mesoscale fluctuations, with theories including ``extrinsic'' (cascading) turbulence and ``self-excitation'' (by kinetic CR-driven instabilities) scenarios \citep[see][for recent overviews]{Kempski_2022MNRAS.514..657K, Hopkins_2022MNRAS.517.5413H}.
+Here, we focus on the extrinsic scenario, with the self-excitation described in Section~\ref{sec:streaming_inst}.

 The CR diffusion coefficient due to resonant scattering is, by dimensional analysis,